Mercy College, Perth: Overview

-The first students were all girls and the first buildings are now part of the Junior Learning Centre on Mirrabooka Avenue.
+The first students were all females and the first buildings are now part of the Junior Learning Centre on Mirrabooka Avenue.
 The school expanded rapidly from the first Year 8 - 10 classes in 1972.
 The primary school (Year 5) began in 1974.
 Mercy College is now a co-educational school spanning kindergarten to Year 12, and it enrols approximately 1,600 students and employs over 200 staff.